Mofahdi/VASP_2_Wannier90/README.md

 Please look at the example available in 'wan_projections_vasp.py' at the bottom of the script.

 5. Pay attention that I only included the word 'true' in the script, but you can actually type '.true.' or 'True' in WANNIER90 input file.
 Please read WANNIER90 documentation for more info

+6. if you run the code as it is, you will create a file named "wannier90_test.win" which is uploaded here.
+However, you can always change the name of the file in the argument "file_name" inside the function "write_wan_projections".
+If you don't specify a name for your input file, the file outputted is named "wannier90.win" by default.
 ***

 ## Required Packages